Azure/bicep-types-az/generated/network/microsoft.network/2018-12-01/types.md

 ## ApplicationGatewayRewriteRule
 ### Properties
 * **actionSet**: [ApplicationGatewayRewriteRuleActionSet](#applicationgatewayrewriteruleactionset): Set of actions in the Rewrite Rule in Application Gateway.
+* **conditions**: [ApplicationGatewayRewriteRuleCondition](#applicationgatewayrewriterulecondition)[]: Conditions based on which the action set execution will be evaluated.
 * **name**: string: Name of the rewrite rule that is unique within an Application Gateway.
+* **ruleSequence**: int: Rule Sequence of the rewrite rule that determines the order of execution of a particular rule in a RewriteRuleSet.

 ## ApplicationGatewayRewriteRuleActionSet
 ### Properties